velvetkevorkian/website-2021/posts/blog/variations-on-a-theme-processing-sketches.md

 Check out the rest of the set on Flickr, and have a shot of the [live applet here][18].
-It runs surprisingly smoothly with Processing\'s default 3d rendering, and it\'s worth trying just to see how effortless the PeasyCam is in use- highly recommended!
+It runs surprisingly smoothly with Processing's default 3d rendering, and it's worth trying just to see how effortless the PeasyCam is in use- highly recommended!

 The latest iteration of this principle is to use the points generated as